Tirana Took Me by Surprise: A City I Didn’t See Coming

 Nearby is the Tirana Pyramid, one of the city’s most talked about landmarks.
 Climbing to the top has become a bit of a must-do when you’re in Tirana, so, of course, we did just that.
 By the time we reached the top, out of breath but happy, the view made it all worth it, a mix of old and new Tirana stretching out in every direction, framed by the mountains.
 Standing up there, it really hit me how this city has taken pieces of its troubled past and turned them into something vibrant and full of life, a true reflection of the new Tirana.
 Along the sides, you’ll find cafés tucked into the terraces, which feel so true to the city’s café culture we’d already fallen in love with.

-And then came one of those only-in-travel moments, the kind you never plan but end up talking about for years.
-We were on our way back when, out of nowhere, I needed the bathroom.
-Desperately.
-With no public toilets in sight, we ducked into Dorgen Bar on Rruga e Barrikadave, thinking we’d just sneak in, use the loo, and leave.
-But of course, that’s not how it went.
+And then came one of those only in travel moments, the kind you never plan but end up talking about for years.
+We were on our way back to the apartment when I suddenly needed to use the bathroom desperately.
+With no public toilets in sight, we ducked into Dorgen Bar on Rruga e Barrikadave, thinking we’d quickly slip in, use the loo and leave.
+But of course, that is not how it went.

-We ordered drinks to be polite, and two hours later, we were still there espresso martinis and Baileys hot chocolate in hand, music playing, laughter bouncing off the walls, conversations flowing with people we’d never met before.
-The energy, the warmth, the connection, it was one of those evenings that just had a vibe of its own.
-We arrived as strangers and left like family... and maybe just a little tipsy.
+We ordered drinks to be polite, and somehow two hours later, we were still there, espresso martinis and Baileys hot chocolate in hand, music playing, laughter filling the space, conversations flowing with people who had been strangers just moments before.
+The energy, the warmth, the connection, the kind of evening that creates its own rhythm.
+We arrived as strangers and left like family… and maybe just a little tipsy.

-This is what happens when you travel with curiosity and stay open, open to people, to places, to new experiences.
-That night summed up exactly what Tirana is: unexpected, friendly, and full of life.
+This is what happens when you travel with curiosity and allow yourself to stay open.
+Open to people.
+Open to places.
+Open to the unexpected.
+That night perfectly captured the spirit of Tirana: unplanned, welcoming, and full of life.

 A Day in the Clouds: Dajti Express

-At the mountain summit, we were met with fresh, crisp air and a completely different pace.
-There are plenty of activities for families from mini golf and adventure parks for the kids, to horse riding and hiking trails for those who want to stretch their legs.
-But for me, the real magic was sitting down at Balkon Restaurant, feeling like I was on top of the world.
+At the mountain summit, we were met with fresh, crisp air and a completely different pace of life.
+There are plenty of activities for families, from mini golf and adventure parks for children to horse riding and hiking trails for those who want to explore further.
+But for me, the real magic was sitting down at Balkon Restaurant, feeling almost as if I were on top of the world.

 Dining there felt authentically Albanian.
-The food was hearty, fresh, and paired perfectly with local wine, all while overlooking sweeping views of Tirana spread out below.
-It wasn’t just a meal; it was an experience.
-Sitting there with my family, glass of wine in hand, mountains behind me and the city below, I had one of those quiet moments where you pause and think — this is exactly why I travel.
+The food was hearty and fresh, perfectly paired with local wine, all while overlooking sweeping views of Tirana stretched out below.
+It was not just a meal, but an experience.
+Sitting there with my family, glass of wine in hand, mountains behind me and the city below, I had one of those quiet moments where you pause and think, this is exactly why I travel.

-The Dajti Express wasn’t just a ride.
-It was a reminder of how Albania blends natural beauty with simple, authentic pleasures.
-Definitely a must when visiting Tirana.
+The Dajti Express was more than a scenic ride.
+It was a gentle reminder of how Albania so effortlessly blends natural beauty with simple, authentic pleasures.
+A truly memorable experience and a must when visiting Tirana.